 skipping on the details…

-to sense their societies' deeper currents as they are expressed on the internet, without having to spend much time on digging up facts
+be able to sense their societies' deeper currents as they are expressed on the internet, without having to spend much time on digging

 That is about the best description I can give for how I “exploit” social media and other “news” and “information” channels available to me for useful stuff, without being all that active on any of the platforms.

 Getting hung up in details, opinions and/or personalities, would be a serious waste of time in any case.

 Too many details to sort, opinions are just that, and most on-line personalities and their stories are not entirely

 real anyway.
 And it is all so very, very, old and outdated by now.

 The broader picture is always more true to the facts at hand, as the more people who discuss, react to and describe what they think is going on, the more facts will over time slip past them and into the big picture for those of us who can be bothered to check it up.
 One just has to remember that nothing has to make sense to be true … or to be pure crap.